livegnik/2way-design/2WAY High-Level Design.md

 ### 2.3.4 Edge

-In the 2WAY system, an Edge is established whenever a new attribute or parent-child relationship is created.
-These Edges connect objects within the graph, ensuring the structural integrity and facilitating efficient data organization and retrieval.
+In the 2WAY system, an Edge represents a parent-child relationship within the graph structure.
+These Edges connect objects, ensuring structural integrity and facilitating efficient data organization and retrieval.
+Edges are specifically created to link a Parent Attribute to its child Attributes, forming a clear and organized hierarchy.

-When a new attribute or parent-child relationship is formed, an Edge is established between the newly created object and the Attribute containing the public key of the signer.
-Similarly, Edges are created between parent and child Attributes to denote their relationship within the graph.
+When a new parent-child relationship is formed, an Edge is established between the Parent Attribute and its child Attributes.
+This relationship is explicitly defined to denote their connection within the graph.

-While Edges between parents and children are stored separately to maintain clarity and organization, Edges between newly created attributes and public keys are established within the attributes themselves.
-This is because the linked public key is already present within the Attribute.
-The same principle applies to reputation ratings and access control lists (ACLs), which also contain associated public keys within themselves.

 Here's an example JSON document illustrating the establishment of a parent-child Edge: